mathewpareles/Quantum-Simulation/README.md

 ## Simulating PDEs on a Quantum Computer

 This repository contains research on using IBM's Quantum Computer to simulate PDEs.
-We solve the Heat Equation (left) accurately on a quantum computer.
+We solved the Heat Equation (left) accurately on a quantum computer.
 The Advection Equation (right) cannot be solved accurately due to discretization errors.

 <p align="center">
 <img src="/images/0.png" alt="heat" width="400"/>